vinay504/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

       easy navigation for your users
   - name: 'Upload download and Camera '
     icon: fas fa-cloud
-    content: Integrate special permission access with your android app for the smooth user experiance
+    content: 'Integrate special permission access with your android app for the smooth user experience '
 service:
   enable: true
   service_item: